bioconvert/bioconvert/doc/formats.rst

 We hope that this page will be useful to all developers and scientists.
 Would you like to contribute, please edit the file in our github **doc/formats.rst**.

+If you wish to update this page, please see the :ref:`developer_guide` page.

+.. - Type: sequence, assembly, alignement, other, index, variant, database, compression
+.. - Format: binary, human-readable
+.. - Status: deprecated, included, not included